discrete-notes/discrete-notes.github.io/_posts/2019-12-05-price-anarchy-flows.md

 of small capacity would in general form a huge queue in this edge and make the flow very slow.

-We can consider two notions of efficiency: (1) for a given time, how much flow exits the network, and (2) for a given amount of flow to start with, when does the last particule exits the network.
+We can consider at least two notions of efficiency: (1) for a given time, how much flow exits the network, and (2) for a given amount of flow to start with, when does the last particule exits the network.
-These are actually equivalent, so let's consider the second one, called the *makespan*.
+We we will consider the second one, called the *makespan*.

 ## Price of anarchy